villoiseaux/esp32/README.md

-# esp32
+# Test ESP32 capabilities
-Dedicated tu test ESP32
+Dedicated to test ESP32

+* Test the multitasking